-To register for a workshop, students must pay in full via PayPal.
-Course fees are not refundable or transferable, and any withdrawals will result in the full cost of the class being forfeit.
+To register for a workshop, students must pay in full.
+After the early deadline, course fees are not refundable or transferable, and any withdrawals will result in the full cost of the class being forfeit.
 There will be no exceptions.
 To withdraw from a course please email info-at-uniondocs.org.

 In the event that a workshop does not receive sufficient enrollment, it may be canceled.
 Students will be notified at least 48 hours prior to the start of a cancelled workshop and will be refunded within 5 business days.
 If we reschedule a workshop to another date, students are also entitled to a full refund.
 UnionDocs reserves the right to change instructors without prior notification, and to change class location and meeting times by up to an hour with 48 hours prior notice.

 An introduction to sound as ethnography